UKCloud/documentation/articles/vmware/vmw-how-vls-add-products.md

 ## Setting licence packs

-When you've completed the addition of VMware products to the Usage Meter and it has done a discovery of the environment, you need to configure the discovered VLS licences to the correct billing category.
+When you've completed the addition of VMware products to the Usage Meter and it has performed a discovery of the environment, you need to configure the discovered VLS licences to the correct billing category.

 1. In the top-right menu of the Usage Meter web application, select **Licenses**.

-2. On the _Billing Categories_ tab, against each discovered UKCloud Provided licence, from the **Billing Category** list, select **VCPP**
+2. On the _Billing Categories_ tab, against each discovered UKCloud-provided licence, from the **Billing Category** list, select **VCPP**.

-3. Any old licences that were not supplied by UKCloud under VLS should be set as **Perpetual**
+3. For any old licences that were not supplied by UKCloud under VLS, select **Perpetual**.

 ## Next steps